Mercury13/unicodia/Font-Source/Egyptian2/README.md

 3. Then check sample images (using delta code charts).
 4. Then descriptions (using Unikemet changes)

 Check = what changed?
 Is the character original or redrawn?
 Can we find something in JSesh base?
+Maybe revert to JSesh’s image?